peelstnac/BlockOJ/README.md

 `npm run build` - Compiles source files into the `build` folder.

- `npm run dev` - Runs `build` script and starts the web server on the specified port (defaults to 8000).
+ `npm run dev` - Starts the web server on the specified port (defaults to 8000).
+Run `build` before running `dev` if any changes have been made.

 ## Judging